 The purpose of this Web site is to provide students, parents, and staff with information about the guidelines and policies of the Rockwood School Districts A+ Schools Program.
 It is the responsibility of the students and parents to read, understand, and comply with the program requirements for eligibility.

 Please direct any additional questions concerning this program to the A+ Schools Coordinator at your high school location.
 For more information about the Missouri A+ Program visit: http://dhe.mo.gov/ppc/grants/aplusscholarship.php

 The deadline to enroll is the last Wednesday in September in the student's senior year.
 (See Enrollment Information).
-For example, September 27th in 2017 will be the last day to enroll for the school year.
+For example, the last day to enroll for this school year is September 26, 2018.